Reconstructing HI power spectrum with minimal parameters using the dark matter distribution beyond halos: Reconstructing power spectrum from DM simulation

 In this section, we consider reconstructing the {\HI} distribution from only dark matter simulations.
 If we model {\HI} power spectrum only using dark matter, this greatly reduces the computational cost.
 Sometimes in the literature, the {\HI} gas is pasted onto dark matter halo using the relationship between $M_{\rm halo}$ and $M_{\HI}$, which should be calibrated using hydrodynamic simulations \citep{TNG2018, Sarkar+2016, Sarkar+2018}.
 However, in fact, not only the {\HI} gas within the halos but also those in the vicinity of halos contribute to the {\HI} power spectrum.
 Furthermore, this method highly depends on the assumed $M_{\rm halo}-M_{\HI}$ relation, which is measured from hydrodynamic simulation or obtained by using a model with observational data \citep[e.g][]{Wang+:2019}.
 Therefore, we propose a more general method for reconstructing the $P_{\HI}$ which does not rely on the $M_{\rm halo}-M_{\HI}$ relationship.

 We focus on the dark matter distribution around halos.
 Using only dark matter N-body simulation, we compute the dark matter density field using the particles around halos.
 Then we compute the power spectrum for this biased sample of dark matter, $P_{\rm DM,so}(k)$.
 This biased selection effectively corresponds to applying the halo-like bias to the dark matter power spectrum (i.e. If we take $R_{\rm up}$ equal to the virial radius, this exactly corresponds to the halo bias.).
-The simplest case is that the {\HI} is linearly biased to dark matter, but given that the {\HI} is highly localised around the halos, it is a reasonable expectation that the {\HI} is linearly biased to dark matter around halos.
-Then our model of {\HI} leads
+The simplest case is that the {\HI} is linearly biased to dark matter, but given that the {\HI} is highly localised around the halos, it is a reasonable expectation that the {\HI} is linearly biased to dark matter around halos. \RAm{Then our model leads

-where index $i$ runs over all halos, $x_i$ denotes the central position of halo and the second sum is taken over all pairs of halos that spatially overlap with the $i$-th halo.
-This second term corrects for the double-counting at the overlapped regions.
-For the Baryon Acoustic Oscillation (BAO) analysis, the constant component of bias $b_{\HI}$ is not important and we only focus on the scale dependence of the bias.
-But for complete description, we define the bias as the ratio of power spectra, $b_{\HI}(k)=\sqrt{P_{\HI}/P_{\rm DM,so}}$.
-We assume that the scale dependence of $b_{\HI}(k)$ is weak, and we model it as
+where index $i$ runs over all halos, $x_i$ denotes the central position of halo, $\Theta$ is a step function, $\Theta(X)=1$ for $X\geq1$, and 0 otherwise, and $W^{\rm TH}_{R_{\rm up}}$ is a top-hat window function.
+In this way, we generate a pseudo-scale dependent halo-biased density field by extracting dark matter particles only in and around the halo.
+As a result, the slope of the power spectrum of this density field becomes close to that of the \HI\ power spectrum.
+For the BAO analysis, the constant amplitude offset of the power spectrum is not important and we only focus on the scale dependence of the model spectrum.
+We define the model residual as ${\rm Res}(k)=\sqrt{P_{\HI}/P_{\rm DM,so}}$ to quantify how our model reproduces the scale dependence of the {\HI} power spectrum.
+In order to isolate the constant offset, we describe the model residual as